 Your vet is more likely to notice the subtle signs that can indicate a skin or coat problem, which will help you start treatment before the issue becomes more severe.

-There are a number of brushes that will work, but a slicker- or pin-style brush is probably the best option for most Lab owners.
+There are a number of brushes that will work, but a slicker- or pin-style brush is probably the best dog brush for Lab owners.
 We like the Hertzko Self-Cleaning Slicker Brush, as it features flexible pins that won’t irritate your dog’s skin and an ergonomic handle to make it comfortable in your hand.

 But the most notable feature of the Hertzko Brush is its self-cleaning mechanism, which makes removing the hair trapped in the brush’s pins quick and easy.

-Some of the very best foods on the market are already fortified with omega-3-rich ingredients, but you can also purchase stand-alone omega-3 supplements.
+Some of the very best large breed dog foods on the market are already fortified with omega-3-rich ingredients, but you can also purchase stand-alone fish oils for dogs.
 Some come in tablet form and can be given to your dog as a treat, but others are liquids that are designed to be sprayed on your dog’s food.

 Most omega-3 supplements (also called fish oil supplements, as they’re often made from salmon oil) are affordable, and dogs usually love the way they taste.